How Augmented Reality is Transforming the Retail Industry?

-More than 50% of the smartphone users have AR on their phones.
+More than 50% of smartphone users have AR on their phones.
 Today making an AR-based app is very convenient.
 The cost of integrating AR into retail depends on the scale at which a retailer wants the brand presence to be felt.
 How you plan to give in a personal element depends on your intellect, innovation and understanding of the market.

-Q) What is augmented reality shopping?
+Q) What is augmented reality strategy?

 AR or Augmented Reality is a disruptive technology that creates 3D/CGI items that will help you in shopping.
 Brands do that to make shopping a better experience for you and also to ease the process of shopping whether you’re doing it through an app or by fiat money.

-Q) How is AR transforming retail?
+Q) How AR is transforming retail?

 It is doing a tremendous job in transforming the retail industry when it comes to creative and financial terms.
 The role of augmented reality is retail is all about creating the brand image among users by means of creating interactive shopping experiences.
 AR arouses consumer interest as 45% have said that it also saves their time.